Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Proof of theorem

 the proposition implies that

-so that the conclusion of Theorem \ref{thm:main1} for the case $k\ge 3$ follows from Corollary \ref{rhs 9bis}. \begin{proof}[Proof of the proposition] We begin by examining the choice of the canonical paths appearing in Lemma \ref{B}.
+so that the conclusion of Theorem \ref{thm:main1} for the case $k\ge 3$ follows from Corollary \ref{rhs 9bis}. \begin{proof}[Proof of the proposition] We begin by examining the choice of the canonical-paths appearing in Lemma \ref{B}.
 Using the definition of the good and super-good events $G_1,G_2$ given in Section \ref{k>2}, our choice for the canonical paths is the one dictated by (a) of Claim \ref{claim1k>3}.
 In this case, using Remark \ref{conges}, $N_B\le c n^d$ and $\rho_B\le (1/q)^{ n^{d-1}}$ for some constant $c>0$.

-We now turn to the canonical paths appearing in Lemma \ref{A}.
+We now turn to the canonical-paths appearing in Lemma \ref{A}.
 Fix $\omega$ and $z$ as in the lemma and observe that, using (b) of claim \ref{claim1k>3}, we can empty all the slices $S_{z_i+1}(V;i)$, $i\in[d]$, via a legal schedule.
 Call $\o'$ the configuration obtained in this way.
 In $\o'$ we can make a flip at $z$ since $z$ has at least $d$ empty neighbors.
-We can finally reverse the path from $\o$ to $\o'$ to obtain our final legal canonical path between $\o$ and $\o^z$.
+We can finally reverse the path from $\o$ to $\o'$ to obtain our final legal canonical-path between $\o$ and $\o^z$.
 Claim \ref{claim1k>3} again implies that $N_A\rho_A\leq cn^{2d} 1/q^{cn^{d-1}}$. \end{proof}